BotYue/ELE-292-Lab-SU/Lab 2 Impulse Response/Lab 2 Main Task 3.md

 #### :pencil2:  Report Item 3-d

-Compare the peak voltage you obtained from experiment versus the one from calculation.
+Compare the peak voltage you obtained from experiment versus the one from 3-c calculation.
 Fill:

 | **Tool**        | Experimental Peak Voltage | Percent Error |
 |-----------------|----|----|
 | **Scope**| ?? |?? |
 | **Python**| ?? |?? |

+> [!TIP]
+> Scope Experimental is from Report Item 2-b; Python Experimental is from Report Item 3-b;
+>
+> Percent Error is Experimental versus Theoretical.